Housing and Property

 Being a co-tenant is different from being an occupant.
 An occupant just lives in the apartment but has no obligations toward the landlord because there is no lease between them.

 For example, imagine that Pascal and Stephen are co-tenants, and each pays half the rent.
-For the next two months, Pascal’s sister Melanie will be living with them and has agreed to pay $300 for that period.
-If she does not pay, the landlord must claim this amount from Pascal and Stephen because the landlord has no lease with Melanie.
+For the next two months, Pascal’s sister Melanie will be living with them and has agreed to contribute $300 toward the rent for each month.
+If she doesn’t, and the rent isn’t paid in full, the landlord can only claim this amount from Pascal and Stephen, not Melanie.
+The landlord has no lease with Melanie.

 What are my responsibilities as a co-tenant?